brucehtai/AeroStage-Beta/README.md

 **AeroStage Beta** is a six-level headphone spatial-texture VST3 plug-in for Windows.

 It is intended for normal two-channel headphone listening with ordinary stereo recordings.
-It is not virtual surround, not Dolby-style spatial audio, and not an HRTF externalization simulator.
+It is not virtual surround, not Dolby-style spatial audio, not an HRTF externalization simulator, not simulating room reflections, and not adding artifical reveberation.
 The goal is subtler: changing the spatial texture of headphone playback, including diffusion, density, depth, bloom, atmosphere, and long-listening comfort.

 ## Download